kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

    controller patch — and adding new API surface in Beta is exactly what Alpha cycles exist to avoid.
 This is the load-bearing reason; the points below are supporting evidence.
-2. **No production DRA driver has integrated yet.** The original Beta criteria explicitly required this, and it cannot be back-filled inside the same release that graduates to Beta.
+2. **No production DRA driver has been validated against yet.**
+   The original Beta criteria required out-of-tree validation against at least one production DRA driver; no driver-side code change is needed (the controller reads existing ResourceSlice / allocation fields), but operational validation in a real-driver environment cannot be back-filled inside the same release that graduates to Beta.
 3. **Several Alpha reviewer follow-ups remain open** (batched TTL deletes, deterministic metrics tests, e2e assertion tightening).
    Resolving them inside another Alpha cycle is lower-stakes than